 Explain the primary reasons for nominating this volunteer or volunteers in the selected region.
 Nomination statements will be evaluated based on each of the below bullet items.
-The items under each section are examples to help as you write your nomination, but you are welcome to highlight other things.
+The items under each bullet are examples to help as you write your nomination, but you are welcome to highlight other things.

-- Accomplishments over the last year. - a.
+- Accomplishments over the last year.
+This can be shown in a variety of ways, using one of the following for an example: - a.
 Identify what was achieved; focus on results or stories/testimonials to show qualitative impact. - b.
 Share how the nominee's effort has provided direct service. - c.
 Describe any leadership contributions the nominee has made. - The impact of volunteer service can be seen in many ways; describe how the nominee has impacted at least one of these: - a.
 Community. - b.
 Organization. - c.
 Individual. - Outstanding commitment to volunteerism.
 This can be seen in a variety of ways, such as: - a.
 Describe the time or effort made to meet their commitment.
 This could include long or challenging commutes to volunteer activity; integration into everyday life such as helping elderly neighbors with yard work or grocery shopping; a single parent carving out time in their schedule; overcoming barriers that could have prevented the ability to volunteer. - b.
 Describe if the nominee has taken on additional volunteer roles or shown leadership with volunteer programs, events or efforts.
 Did the nominee see a need and jump in to address it? - c.
 Describe if engaged in or committed to volunteer activities with multiple organizations; share information about the other volunteer commitments/activities.